sfc-gh-hchung/sfquickstarts/site/sfguides/src/polaris_advertising_sales_lift/polaris_advertising_sales_lift.md

 ## Need a title for this section
 Duration: 2

+### Objective
+- Causal inference is a machine learning technique to identify and control for confounding variables that might influence both the advertisement and sales.
+In this solution a brand connects its customer list including sales information to impressions on the ad platform/publisher using a Data Cleanroom.
+The brand builds machine learning models to measure the impact of a campaign on its sales.
+These models are built using attributes that are available to the advertiser, such as demographic information and browsing behavior.
+The brand also uses the models to score consumers based on their likelihood to be influenced by the campaign.

 ### Solution Architecture
 <img src="assets/solution.png">

+### Use Case Flow
+1. Ad impressions for subscribers and Sales data for customers is joined in a Snowflake Data Clean Room (optional).
+2. Identify and control for confounding variables without requiring a RCT (randomized controlled trial).
+3. Causallib package to perform causal inference, control for confounding variables (marital status, age) and to quantify sales lift
+4. A trained model to predict purchasing is saved as a model object within snowflake and called via a UDF in Snowpark to calculate a score for new consumers.
+5. Data scientist can interact with Jupyter notebook and view application via Streamlit
+6. Leverage key supporting functions including role based access control, masking and replication in addition to workload isolation and instant scaling.

+### Related Content
+Solution page: [CAUSAL INFERENCE FOR SALES LIFT] (https://www.snowflake.com/en/resources/technical/ad-campaign-effectiveness-sales-lift/)
+Youtube: [Optimize Your Ad Campaigns In Snowpark] (https://www.youtube.com/watch?v=Lva9klc3zu0)

 ### Causal Inference - Confounders, Treatment and Outcome Variables